Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Details of results calculated

-Now we need to add the residues to find $I_3$.
-One can see at this point the cross terms will be very complicated.
-The sub-eikonal correction manifests in two ways.
+One can see at this point that the cross terms for the matrix element will be very complicated.
+The sub-Regge kinematical correction manifests in two ways.
 Namely through rescaling and additional terms,